mattermost/docs/source/help/messaging/executing-commands.md

 ## Custom Commands
 Custom slash commands integrate with external applications.
 For example, a team might configure a custom slash command to check internal health records with `/patient joe smith` or check the weekly weather forcast in a city with `/weather toronto week`.
 Check with your System Admin or open the autocomplete list by typing `/` to determine if your team configured any custom slash commands.

-Custom slash commands are disabled by default and can be enabled by the System Admin in the **System Console** > **Service Settings**.
+Custom slash commands are disabled by default and can be enabled by the System Admin in the **System Console** > **Integrations** > **Webhooks and Commands**.
 Learn about configuring custom slash commands on the [developer slash command documentation page](http://docs.mattermost.com/developer/slash-commands.html).